folletto95/MeshSpy-Client/README.md

 `SEND_ALIVE_ON_START` environment variable is set to `true`, the service also sends a `MeshSpy Alive` message on the configured MQTT topic and to the node itself using `meshtastic-go message send -m`, so other components can detect that the service is running and nodes are reached.
+Set `SEND_WELCOME_ON_START` to `false` if you do not want the service to send the default welcome text to the node when starting.

 The MQTT client automatically resumes subscriptions when the connection to the broker is restored.